lucasgleba/zkRiscV/README.md

-# zkSubleq
+# zkRiscV

-A zero-knowledge VM based on the rv32i Risc-V instruction set with almost full compatibility.
+A zero-knowledge VM based on the RV32I Risc-V instruction set with almost full compatibility.

 Generate zk-SNARKS proving that N steps of a program where executed correctly.